-- (a) Applied a single discount rate to a portfolio of leases of similar assets in similar economic environment with a similar end date. - (b) Applied the exemption not to recognize right-of-use assets and liabilities for leases with less than 12 months of lease term on the date of initial application. - (c) Included the initial direct costs from the measurement of the right-of-use asset at the date of initial application. - (d) Applied the practical expedient by not reassessing whether a contract is, or contains, a lease at the date of initial application.
-Instead applied the standards only to contracts that were previously identified as leases under Ind AS 17. - (e) Used hindsight in determining the lease term where the contract contained options to extend or terminate the lease
+- (a) Applied a single discount rate to a portfolio of leases of similar assets in similar economic environment with a similar end date. - (b) Applied the exemption not to recognize right-of-use assets and liabilities for leases with less than 12 months of lease term on the date of initial application. - (c) Included the initial direct costs from the measurement of the right-of-use asset at the date of initial application. - (d) Used hindsight in determining the lease term where the contract contained options to extend or terminate the lease